che-dockerfiles/che-sidecar-kubernetes-tooling/CONTRIBUTING.md

 ### Run Che-Theia + VS Code Kubernetes tooling extension

 The `buildah-dev` container is used to run the kubernetes tooling extension.
-Projects (`/projects`) directory is shared between containers, and the built `eclipse-che-theia-plugin-remote` is accesisble from `buildah-dev`.
+The projects (`/projects`) directory is shared between containers, and the built `eclipse-che-theia-plugin-remote` is accesisble from `buildah-dev`.
 To run the extension use `'2.1 Run :: Remote Kubernetes extension'` command.
 The command will configure necessary environment variables, download the latest release of [redhat.vscode-yaml](https://github.com/redhat-developer/vscode-yaml/releases) extension on which the Kubernetes tooling depends, and will run `eclipse-che-theia-plugin-remote`.

 [buildah-dev]